mapbox/mapbox-gl-native/CONTRIBUTING.md

   * [Mapbox iOS SDK](platform/ios/CHANGELOG.md)
   * [Mapbox macOS SDK](platform/macos/CHANGELOG.md)
   * [node-mapbox-gl-native](platform/node/CHANGELOG.md)

+ If you must use the `hub pull-request` command, please use it only on issues that you have opened yourself, preferably on issues that you opened with a fix in hand.

 1. Prefix your commit messages with the platform(s) your changes affect: `[core]`, `[android]`, `[ios]`, `[macos]`, `[node]`, or `[qt]`.